NathanGartside/Hello-World/README.md

 {This is a Javascript program that prints "Hello World" in the console.}

-{The purpose of this project was to make sure I had Visual Studio set up correctly.}
+{The purpose of this project was to make sure I had Visual Studio and Github set up correctly.}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}